NGenesis/SteamVRWatchmanDongleFlash/README.md

 ## Usage

-1. Close SteamVR and Steam.
+1. Exit SteamVR and Steam.
+1. Power off all VR headsets and VR controllers.
+1. Disconnect any dongles you don't want to flash from the computer.
-1. Plug in any dongles you want to flash.
+1. Connect any dongles you want to flash to the computer.
 1. Run the batch file as Administrator.

 If everything works, you should get an output similar to the following: